closings/closings/readme.txt

-== Think Up Themes ==
+== Closings.com ==

-- By Think Up Themes, http://www.thinkupthemes.com/
+- By IT Next Consultant, http://itnextconsultant.com/

 Requires at least:	3.4.1
-Tested up to:		3.9.2
+Tested up to:		4.1.0

-Engrave Lite is the free version of the multi-purpose professional theme ideal for a business or blog website.
+Closings.com is a multi-purpose professional theme ideal for a business or blog website.
 The theme is responsive, HD retina ready and comes with 600+ Google Fonts which can easily be selected directly from the theme options panel.

 -----------------------------------------------------------------------------
 	Support
 -----------------------------------------------------------------------------

-- For setup and use instructions please refer to file "ThinkUpThemes - Lite Documentation.pdf" in licensing folder.
+- For setup and use instructions please refer to file "Closings.com - Documentation.pdf" in licensing folder.

 -----------------------------------------------------------------------------